Nicole Krom, President

-Charlie Miller is the Director of Programming at Art-Reach, a Philadelphia non-profit that works to make the arts and cultural sector more accessible to people with disabilities and low-income communities.
-Before landing in Philadelphia, Charlie was working as a human rights advocate in the West Bank of Palestine/Israel with Christian Peacemaker Teams.
+Charles Miller is the Deputy Director at Art-Reach, a Philadelphia non-profit that works to make the arts and cultural sector more accessible to people with disabilities and low-income communities.
+Before landing in Philadelphia, Charlie was working in operations & program development for an international study center.

 Bridgette Matison, Marketing Chair